peadar/fling/README.md

          - v: retain *fraction* of the existing height, and centre in the existing vertical space
    - window motion: -i
-      - An X11 window is opened, and keyboard input solicited.
+      - Interactive mode: An X11 window is opened, and keyboard input solicited.
 Cursor keys fling the window up, down, left right.
 Numeric keypad does same, with home, pageup, end, and pagedn flinging to corners.
 Any other key exits fling.

-## Window manager interactions:
+### Window manager interactions:
   *   *-p*        : use the mouse to pick the window to fling once invoked.
   *   *-f*        : toggle "fullscreen"
   *   *-m*        : toggle "maximised"